Everything to Remember when Hauling Out a Boat

 9) After paint is properly cured, re-launch boat

 Research the fees associated with hauling out.
-A good rule of thumb is $26 per foot, and that should cover the haulout, paint, labor and blocking.
-Other yards charge by the square footage of the bottom.
+Call around your local area to shop rates and pick an operation that has a proven track record.
 Other fees that may be added on include insurance on the job and an EPA charge to dispose of hazardous waste.
 EPA charges run about 2.5 percent of the bottom job quote.

 Annual Maintenance Routine and Antifouling Bottom Job